 In addition to the anticipated permits and approvals listed in, the mitigation measures developed in the AUAR process are outlined in Table 15.
-There were no impacts or mitigation strategies identified in Item 15; therefore, this area is not included in the Draft Mitigation Plan.
 The remaining AUAR items have identified regulatory requirements and/or mitigation measures that reduce the level of potential impact of development within the study area.
 The plan is formatted consistent with the sections of the AUAR for ease of reference.

-Table 15: Draft Mitigation Plan
+Table 15: Mitigation Plan